rskwan/rskwan.github.io/_posts/2016-05-22-berkeley-food.md

 ## Japanese

 ### CU Sushi
-A good compromise between the fancier Joshu-ya and the dirt cheap Tako.
-Standard choices, but well executed.
+A good compromise between the fancier Joshu-ya and the dirt-cheap Tako.
+Standard choices, executed well.

 ### Joshu-ya
 Good sushi rolls and a variety of interesting entrees.
 More expensive than your standard student-oriented restaurant, but not by much.